 Even baby tarantulas are giant!

-The next thing I did while backpacking in Monteverde was a zip line tour at Monteverde eXtremo Park.
+The next thing I did in Monteverde was a zip line tour at Monteverde eXtremo Park.
 Even though I’m terrified of heights, this was SO fun!

 I did a package that included 16 zip lines, a short rappel line, and a Tarzan swing that scared the heck out of me, making me scream so loud I probably scared off any wildlife in the area.
 So much for a peaceful morning in the jungle.